hank-cp/sbp/docs/configuration.md

 plugins home folder, relative to project working DIR.
 Default `plusins`

+##### `spring.sbp.custom-plugin-loaders`
+Allows to provide custom plugin loaders.
+Provided custom `PluginLoader` should have a constructor with one argument that accepts `PluginManager`.

 ##### `spring.sbp.plugin-profiles`:
 Specify Spring profiles to be used when creating plugins' `ApplicationContext` environment.
 With profile `plugin` by default.
 You could use it to config plugin globally.